0xGabi/aragon-1/README.md

     $ dao apps --all <dao-name>.aragonid.eth --environment aragon:rinkeby
     ```

-    You should see a list of apps with the `mesg.open.aragonpm.eth` and `MESG application address` listed under permissionless apps.
+    You should see a list of apps with the `liteflow.open.aragonpm.eth` and `MESG application address` listed under permissionless apps.

 3. Set permission to `MESG Application` on your Aragon DAO.